gakalmar/Notes/_TODO.md

 # LIST OF THINGS TO DO IN ORDER:

+- 2 more guides to take notes from

+# OOP

 - create a full-stack project for practice, with React, and create a user login (use useContext to store logged in user data!)

 - Finish optional tasks to check out 1 more design pattern (Deocrator?)